andersonfernandes/andersonfernandes.dev/_posts/configuring-neovim-with-lua.md

 ## Remaps

-Another key point of building your nvim config is customizing your keybindings.
-To help on the remapping process we are going to reuse [this snnippet](https://github.com/ThePrimeagen/.dotfiles/blob/master/nvim/.config/nvim/lua/theprimeagen/keymap.lua) fromt theprimeagen dotfiles.
+Another key point of building your nvim config is customizing the keybindings.
+To help on the remapping process we are going to reuse [this snnippet](https://github.com/ThePrimeagen/.dotfiles/blob/master/nvim/.config/nvim/lua/theprimeagen/keymap.lua) from theprimeagen dotfiles.
 Let's place it at the file `lua/custom/keymap.lua`:

 ```lua
 local M = {}